cryptax/androscope/README.md

 # Code

-- `./add`: where most features are implemented
+- `./add`: Django application.
+This is where most features are implemented
-- `./androscope`: main Django project
+- `./androscope`: main Django project.
-- `./nginx`: I use Gunicorn as *Web Server Gateway Interface* (WSGI) server to run the Python web app, Androscope.
-And I use Nginx to forward requests to Gunicorn on port 8000.
+- `./nginx`: I use Nginx as *reverse proxy* to pass incoming requests to Gunicorn.
+Then I use Gunicorn as *Web Server Gateway Interface* (WSGI) server to run the Python web app, Androscope.
 You can use something else ;)